 On 11 November 2017, she was commissioned by Current Obsession to collaborate with Matylda Krzykowski on 'Design Date', a format that combines the exchange of knowledge with entertainment, inspired by the British TV programme 'Blind Date'.

-She has since been a recipient of the Stimuleringsfonds' Talent Development Grant on her first non-linear interactive storytelling project about 'Leftover Women - A force to be reckoned with', which is programmed by designer Jonas Ersland and co-edited by contemporary artist Li Man Ni.
+She has since been a grantee of the Stimuleringsfonds' Talent Development Grant on her first non-linear interactive storytelling project about 'Leftover Women - A force to be reckoned with', which is programmed by designer Jonas Ersland and co-edited by contemporary artist Li Man Ni.

 'Double 11' is a 2-month investigative design project, starting from August 2018.
 She was invited to choose one specific aspect of interest from the given context and brought into the format of a final exhibition together with 8 other selected DAE alumni: Geo-Design, Alibaba: From here to your home, curated by Joseph Grima and Martina Muzi, takes place in van Abbemuseum from 13 October to 11 November 2018.